-With respect to Liquidity Risk, our primary objective is to ensure that DB USA Corp. has the ability to fulfill its payment obligations at all times and manage liquidity and funding risks.
-To meet this objective, we have in place a comprehensive and conservative liquidity management framework to identify, measure, monitor and manage liquidity risk in light of DB USA Corp.'s defined risk appetite and limits.
+With respect to liquidity risk, our primary objective is to ensure that DB USA Corp. has the ability to fulfill its payment obligations at all times and manage liquidity and funding risks.
+To meet this objective, we have in place a comprehensive and conservative liquidity management framework to identify, measure, monitor, and manage liquidity risk within DB USA Corp.'s defined risk appetite and limits.

-DB USA Corp.'s 2019 annual DFAST process took certain liquidity risks into account through measuring funding adequacy across the nine-quarter projection horizon and projecting higher interest expense on DB USA Corp.'s funding under stress conditions.
+DB USA Corp.'s 2020 annual DFAST process took certain liquidity risks into account through measuring funding adequacy across the nine-quarter projection horizon and projecting higher interest expense on DB USA Corp.'s funding under stress conditions.